Lombiq/renovate-config/Readme.md

 Common configuration presets for [Renovate](https://www.mend.io/renovate/) to keep the dependencies of our projects up to date (see [the docs](https://docs.renovatebot.com/config-presets/)).

-If you're a Lombiq team member, check out [the corresponding wiki page](https://lombiq.atlassian.net/wiki/spaces/DEV/pages/3336241155/Dependency+updates+with+Renovate).
+If you're a Lombiq team member, check out [the corresponding wiki page](https://lombiq.atlassian.net/wiki/spaces/DEV/pages/3336241155/Dependency+updates+with+Renovate) too.

 ## Contributing and support